Here are some strategies you can implement immediately.

 Research Your Guests Thoroughly

-If your podcast exists to educate and inform your listeners about a particular subject, it’s only respectful of your audience to learn not only about the topic but also the guest in order to create an effective episode.
+Your podcast may exist to educate and inform your listeners about a particular subject.
+It’s only respectful of your audience to learn about the topic and the guest.
+This will help you create an effective episode.

 Do your homework.
 Search online and gather background information about your interviewees.
 Be sure to follow them on their social media channels.